dragonator/notification-service/README.md

-# rental-service
+# notification-service

 [![Go Build](https://github.com/dragonator/notification-service/actions/workflows/go.yml/badge.svg)](https://github.com/dragonator/notification-service/actions/workflows/go.yml)

-The service exposes a single endpoint for sending a message to multiple channels:

-`GET /notify`

-    {
-        "message": "<text>"
-    }
+This is a interview assignment implementation of a notification system which task is to accept user requests to send notification on multiple channels.
+To learn more about the system click [here](/docs/ABOUT.md).

 ## Run the service